Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 22 Januari 2026 00.10.25 UTC
+- WIB: Kamis, 22 Januari 2026 01.55.40 UTC
-- WITA: Kamis, 22 Januari 2026 01.10.25 UTC
+- WITA: Kamis, 22 Januari 2026 02.55.40 UTC
-- WIT: Kamis, 22 Januari 2026 02.10.25 UTC
+- WIT: Kamis, 22 Januari 2026 03.55.40 UTC

 Kutipan Inspiratif:
-"Technology without hatred can be a blessing.
-Technology with hatred is always a disaster."
+"A man who treats his woman like a princess is proof that he has been born and raised in the arms of a queen."

-Kategori: technology
+Kategori: motivational